-- Immediate notification to students, faculty, and staff via email, telephone call, and/or in-class announcement - If necessary, notification to the larger community via written press release, email, or telephone.
+- · Immediate notification to students, faculty, and staff via email, and/or in-class announcement - If necessary, notification to the larger community via written press release, or email.

-Without undue delay and taking into account the safety of the community, the University will determine the content of the notification and initiate the notification system, utilizing email, phone communication, or in-class announcement methods, unless issuing a notification will in the professional judgment of those responsible compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate an emergency.
+Without undue delay and taking into account the safety of the community, the University will determine the content of the notification and initiate the notification system, utilizing email, or in-class announcement methods, unless issuing a notification will in the professional judgment of those responsible compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate an emergency.